jon-wade/pw-vault/readme.md

 #Technical
 * The app is built using the MEAN stack.
 The front-end is built using AngularJS, the back-end using NodeJS with ExpressJS as the web server and MongoDB as the database.
+* The app is fully responsive, adapting for mobile, table and desktop viewports.
 * All routing is handled in the front-end by Angular.
 * Extensive form validation and error handling is demonstrated throughout the app.
 On the front-end, field type, value, length etc is validated using HTML5 and Angular ng-model and ng-pattern.
-Directives are used to ensure usernames and email addresses are not duplicated in the database.
+Angular directives are used to ensure usernames and email addresses are checked in real-time and not duplicated in the database.
 On the back-end a Mongoose schema provides further error checking for field values and uniqueness.
 * An extensive API has been built to provide database access to the Angular app using ExpressJS, with 12 separate endpoints constructed.
 * The app is fully unit tested on the front and back-end.
 For the Angular testing a combination of Karma and Jasmine has been used.
-For the back-end, Mocha and Chai, with extensive use of the Mockery library which provides excellent abilities to truly mock-out require dependencies.
+For the back-end, Mocha and Chai, with extensive use of the Mockery (https://github.com/padraic/mockery) library which provides excellent abilities to truly mock-out require dependencies.
+* E2E testing has been accomplished through the use of Protractor and the Selenium webdriver.
-* Security and encryption is handled via the CryptoJS library.
+* Security and encryption is handled via the CryptoJS (https://github.com/brix/crypto-js) library.
 Two algorithms are utilised, SHA256 to hash email addresses and passwords of the registered users of Password Vault.
 AES is used to encrypt all other data stored in the database.
 * All encryption of the usernames and passwords saved by users is done on the front-end, ensuring that the encryption key is never stored in the database nor sent over the internet.
 * The Mongo database is further secured with SCRAM-SHA1 access authentication.
 However, even if the db was penetrated, all sensitive data is stored in either encrypted or hashed form.
 Even if the encryption key used by the server to encrypt the username of registered users is compromised, email addresses and password are hashed and irrecoverable, and the actual username and password records stored by the users are encrypted using their own encryption key which is not stored anywhere in the application.
 Thus, even in the event of a server hack, no sensitive data can be obtained.
 * The app is deployed into an Ubuntu 14.04 environment, kept running using Forever.